In this article, I will cover three main things.

 - Then I give three reasons why I think setting regular challenges for yourself is so powerful.

 - And in the end, I provide some examples of challenges I have done and that I still want to do.

-What do I define as a personal challenge?
+What is a personal challenge?

 You can create challenges for yourself in all sorts of ways.
 Here I will specifically talk about a challenge that you can fit in your regular schedule.
 A personal challenge, or sometimes I call it an "Experiment," is something I define as follows: